ozfortress/ozfortress_docs/docs/guides/book_a_server.md

 ## How to Book/Reserve a Game Server

-Bookings/Reservations are made via [au.serveme.tf](https://au.serveme.tf/), Australia's only server provider.
+Bookings/Reservations are made via [au.serveme.tf](https://au.serveme.tf/).
 Simply click "Get server" or navigate to the Reservations tab and follow the prompts.
 For a full list of commands, please refer to [au.serveme.tf's FAQ page](https://au.serveme.tf/faq) - you can find a basic list of commands below as well:

 [**Click here to Book a Game Server**](https://au.serveme.tf/)